Vodacom's first-quarter service revenue rises 11.4% on Egypt growth

 PHOTO

-Vodacom, majority-owned by Britain's Vodafone, said group service revenue rose to 32.3 billion rand ($1.84 billion)in the three months to June 30.
+Vodacom, majority-owned by Britain's Vodafone, said group service revenue rose to R32.3bn rand ($1.84bn)in the three months to 30 June.

 On a normalised basis, group service revenue jumped 13.8%, tracking favourably against its medium-term target of double-digit growth, Vodacom said.